henryh28/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 ## Singly Linked Lists

-The following are exercises which involve working with singly linked lists in C.   Primary purpose is to engender familiarity with creating, traversing, and deleting nodes of the list.
+The following are exercises which involve working with singly linked lists in C.

+The primary purpose for these exercises is to engender familiarity with creating, traversing, and deleting nodes in a singly linked list.

 | **Filename**     |              ** Description **                     |
 |------------------|----------------------------------------------------|